seneca86/Midterm_EMS/test.md

 - d) None are correct

 16. The above function is applied to the ‘carat’ and ‘price’ columns in order to find a correlation between them:
 `inter, slope = LeastSquares(diamonds.carat, diamonds.price)`.
-Based on the above estimated intercept & slope for the columns `carat` and `price`, let’s build a column called `fit_carat` that contains the model fit for `price` for the datapoints in the dataset:
+Based on the above estimated intercept & slope for the columns `carat` and `price`, select that command that builds a column called `fit_carat` that contains the model fit for `price` for the data points in the dataset:

 - a) `diamonds["fit_carat"] = inter * diamonds['carat'] * slope`
 - b) `diamonds["fit_carat"] = inter * diamonds['carat'] + slope`
 - c) `diamonds["fit_carat"] = inter + slope * diamonds['carat']`
 - d) `diamonds["fit_carat"] = inter + slope + diamonds['carat']`

-17. Which of the following is correct:
+17. Which of the following is correct?
 * a) The residuals are the differences between the observed values and the mean of the dependent variable.
 * b) The residuals are the sum of the observed values and the predicted values
 * c) The residuals of a linear model are the differences between the observed values and the values predicted